aardappel/lobster/docs/source/language_reference.md

 gives predictable, fast polymorphism that seems to work well for most languages, so for the moment, multi-methods are removed from the language.

-Overloading and dynamic dispatch in can even be mixed with type specialization (see [type system](type_checker.html)), meaning you can generate multiple versions of a polymorphic call that do different things.
+Overloading and dynamic dispatch can even be mixed with type specialization (see [type system](type_checker.html)), meaning you can generate multiple versions of a polymorphic call that do different things.
 Simply leave out the type of any arguments beyond the first: